Cody vs Launchable

 - Who is it best for?

-- Cody is best for individual developers and small teams.
+- It is best suited for developers and small teams looking to speed up debugging and reduce errors.

 - What is this tool?